Foghorn Therapeutics to Presen - GuruFocus.com

 CAMBRIDGE, Mass., Nov.
-09, 2022 (GLOBE NEWSWIRE) -- Foghorn® Therapeutics Inc. ( FHTX), a clinical-stage biotechnology company pioneering a new class of medicines that treat serious diseases by correcting abnormal gene expression, today announced new preclinical data for its FHD-286 program will be highlighted in a poster presentation at the Society for Immunotherapy of Cancer’s (SITC) 37th Annual Meeting.
-The meeting will be held November 8–12, 2022, at the Boston Convention and Exhibition Center and virtually.
+14, 2022 (GLOBE NEWSWIRE) -- Foghorn® Therapeutics Inc. ( FHTX), a clinical-stage biotechnology company pioneering a new class of medicines that treat serious diseases by correcting abnormal gene expression, today announced the Company will share preclinical data for FHD-609, a first-in-class, highly potent and selective degrader of BRD9, at the 2022 Connective Tissue Oncology Society (CTOS) Annual Meeting.
+The meeting will be held November 16–19, 2022, at the Vancouver Convention Centre in Vancouver, BC, Canada.

-New preclinical data will be presented on FHD-286, a potent and selective BRG1/BRM inhibitor, which is currently in Phase 1 clinical trials for the treatment of metastatic uveal melanoma (UM) and for relapsed and/or refractory acute myelogenous leukemia (AML) and myelodysplastic syndrome (MDS).
-The poster will highlight new data demonstrating the potential of FHD-286, in combination with an anti-PD-1 antibody, to provide synergistic efficacy and survival benefit compared to anti-PD-1 alone in preclinical models.

 Presentation Details